Ketanggungan Barat railway station

 Ketanggungan Barat Station (KGB) is an inactive class III railway station located in Cigedog, Kersana, Brebes Regency.
 The station, which is located at an altitude of +16 m, is included in the Operational Area III Cirebon and is a railway station that is located in the westernmost part of Central Java through the Cirebon–Prupuk segment.

 At the time this station was still active, this station had three railway tracks with track 2 as a straight line.
-Since 15 December 2014, this station has been inactive due to double tracks operation on the Ciledug–Larangan segment.
+Since 15 December 2014, this station has been inactive due to double-track operation on the Ciledug–Larangan segment.
 In addition to the double tracks operation, the minimum occupancy and the station's location that is too close to the station causes this station to be closed.

 Services

-There are no services at this station after the double tracks was operation.
+There are no services at this station after the double tracks were operational.

 Incidents

-On 25 December 2001 at 04.32, the Empu Jaya train crashed into the Gaya Baru Malam Selatan train which was stopping.
+On 25 December 2001 at 04.32, the Empu Jaya train crashed into the Gaya Baru Malam Selatan train, which was stopped.
 Dozens of passengers died and dozens were injured.